sayonara0097-cell/Asda2-Server/README.md

 > Percentages are approximate and represent the current **Implemented / Researched** status of each system.
 > They do not represent full production readiness.

+## Research Notes

+This repository may contain:

+- Incomplete systems
+- Experimental implementations
+- Debugging utilities
+- Reverse-engineered structures
+- Placeholder implementations
+- Unverified packet handlers
+- Research prototypes
+- Legacy architecture experiments

+The codebase is intended as a learning and research platform rather than a production-ready service.

+No guarantee is provided regarding:

+- Stability
+- Accuracy
+- Security
+- Compatibility
+- Reliability
+- Fitness for production usage

+Use at your own risk.

+## Disclaimer

+This repository is provided strictly for educational, research, interoperability, and software analysis purposes only.

+This project is not affiliated with, endorsed by, sponsored by, or connected to the original game developers, publishers, or intellectual property owners.

+No proprietary game assets, official client files, copyrighted media, or commercially protected resources are included in this repository.

+The contributors do not support or encourage piracy, copyright infringement, unauthorized distribution, commercial exploitation, or abuse of official online services.

+All trademarks, game names, logos, characters, and related intellectual property remain the property of their respective owners.

+Users are solely responsible for complying with applicable laws, software licenses, terms of service, and intellectual property regulations within their jurisdiction.